Pakistan says soldier killed amid worsening Kashmir violence

 UNEXPECTED RISE IN VIOLENCE

-Pakistani villagers living near the Line of Control said it had mostly been quiet in recent years although sporadic shooting was common.
-The recent surge in violence was unexpected.
+Pakistani villagers living near the Line of Control said it had mostly been quiet in recent years, although sporadic shooting was common.
+The recent uptick in violence was unexpected.

+"We have condemned (the killings of Indian soldiers) ...
+I hope it never happens again."

-Pakistan called for the United Nations to investigate the recent attacks.
+Pakistan called for the U.N. to investigate the recent attacks.
 A team monitoring the ceasefire has been in place for around 60 years.

 Pakistan reported Sunday's killing to the United Nations.